CleverRaven/Cataclysm-DDA/data/mods/Russ_Extra_Stuff/Readme.txt

 .22 and 177 pellets - for the airgun.
 heavy .22 and .177 pellets also.

-underbarrel mininuke launcher (for any rifle) fires modified mininukes
+underbarrel mininuke launcher (for any rifle) fires modified mininukes.
+You know you need this item.

 bushing upgrade for airguns
 piston upgrade "